sugarchain-project/doc/introduce_sugarchain.md

 #### English
-Sugarchain is a pure POW project, completely driven by the community, and follows the MIT open source agreement.
-The main goal of the project is an attempt to make a technological breakthrough on the blockchain main chain.
+Sugarchain is a pure CPU POW project, it's like Bitcoin completely driven by the community

-All participants of Sugarchain are volunteers, no pre-mining, no crowdfunding, and no node rewards.
-The development team (Volunteer Team, Rewarded in Sugar) is only responsible for the technical output and maintenance of the main chain, and is not actively involved in marketing activities.
+All contributors of Sugarchain are volunteers, no coins were generated prior to launch, there is no ICO, there are no node rewards.
+The development team is only responsible for the technical output and maintenance of the main chain

 Sugarchain currently has:
 + 5 second transaction speed